Bmartinez165/Jupyter-exploration/README.md

 # Jupyter-exploration
-Setting up and exploring GotHub and Jupyter
+Setting up and exploring GitHub and Jupyter